Post by: Angie Knowles, ECO Canada

 We have always found our interns to be so open-minded to new experiences and practicing their skills.
 They have been receptive to feedback and eager to demonstrate they can learn from it and apply it immediately to the job at hand.

-One of the challenges, of course, is a world full of opportunity and choices before them.
+One of the challenges, of course, is a world full of opportunities and choices before them.
 So many organizations are looking for rising stars, and interns are often looking ahead to their next career move.
 However, we want to give them an opportunity to shine, even if it means exposing them to other partners and employers.

 We want to help foster their professional networks and play a larger role in their community.
 The intern is ultimately the only one who can make a decision about their life.
 We work hard to make Inside Education a compelling choice!
 But we know the investment in the individual, their training and education, is never ever lost.